raul23/dev-jobs-insights/README.md

 will expect that these places will offer higher paying wages.

-I used thresholds for ignoring suspicious values: everything outside the range [8000, 400000] (USD) were ignored.
+I used thresholds for ignoring suspicious values: everything outside the range [8000, 400000] (USD) was ignored.
 Some reasons might explain why these anomalous salaries appear such as forgetting putting 3 extra 0's (e.g. 10 instead of 10000), using originally the wrong currency, or simply the pay is not that good.
 I haven't implemented yet an automated method to decide which case each suspicious salary range falls into but I will do it eventually.
 For the moment there are very few ranges that get thrown away.

-These are all the salaries that were ignored for falling outside the range [80k, 400k] (USD):
+These are all the min and max salaries that were ignored for falling outside the range [80k, 400k] (USD) where each row represents a job post with the associated [min, max] salaries:

 <table>
     <tr>